open-component-model/MPAS/docs/concepts/deployment-target.md

 The `Subscription` Kubernetes API object specifies the details of the component, version constraints and the delivery & customer registries.

-#### Project Subscription Binding

-A Project Subscription Binding creates a relation between a Project and a component Subscription.

-The `ProjectSubscriptionBinding` object contains a references to `Project` and `Subscription` objects.
-The Project controller watches `ProjectSubscriptionBinding` objects and creates `ProductDeployment` manifests.

 #### Target

 A Target is a deployment environment for the final result of an MPAS product generation pipeline.

 The `Target` Kubernetes API object specifies the access details for the target.
 Creating or managing the target infrastructure is not the responsibility of the MPAS system.

-#### Project Target Binding

-A Project Target Binding creates a relation between a Project and a component Subscription.

-The `ProjectTargetBinding` object contains a references to `Project` and `Target` objects.
-The Project controller will look for available `ProjectTargetBinding`'s whenever it is creating a `ProductDeployment`.

 #### Repository